 - Or, Create New Keychain

-Below are the three different scenarios a user will be faced with based depending upon their selection.
+Below are the three different scenarios a user will face depending on their selection.

 Selecting "Update Keychain Password" and entering the previous ETSU network password to unlock the keychain, will result in the OS updating the login password accordingly so that services continue to work as expected.
 Hooray!
-All applications should work normally and stop that pesky prompt from repeatedly presenting itself until next time the ETSU network password is changed
+All applications should work normally and stop that annoying prompt from repeatedly presenting itself until next time the ETSU network password is changed. **Note** Only use this option if you are 100% confident with remembering your password.
+If you are not accurate, there is a solution (located at the bottom of the page).**

 Continue Log In